jserrao/commando/commands.md

 18.   mysql> CREATE USER 'username'@'localhost' IDENTIFIED BY 'password-here'; (creates a user with pw on localhost)
 19.   mysql> GRANT ALL PRIVILEGES ON *.* TO 'user'@'localhost' WITH GRANT OPTION; (gives new user sudo powers)
 20.   mysql> SHOW GRANTS FOR 'user'@'localhost'; (shows you what your new user can do)

-## Kalabox
-01.   kbox (hello world more or less)
-2.    kbox config (shows you version of kalabox)
-3.    kbox git checkout -b new-branch -- -v (would create / checkout new git branch.
-NOTE the `--` that allows you talk to kalabox, making the `kbox` command a wrapper on the CLI)

 ## Mongo
 01.    ln -sfv /usr/local/opt/mongodb/*.plist ~/Library/LaunchAgents (starts Mongo when your computer turns on)